 We took one last moment to take in Crucifixion and glanced back at The Last Supper as a woman screamed hysterically over a loudspeaker trying to get our group out at the precise minute we were required to exit.
 Her booming voice echoed through the room reverberating off the walls.
 I'm sure that future generations will add that loudspeaker to the long list of atrocities that have been committed against da Vinci's masterpiece.
 We turned and quickly exited for posterity.

 If you've read this far, you must be a real art lover and therefore you deserve an extra tip, right?
-The gorgeous San Maurizio al Monastero Maggiore is just a few blocks down the street from Santa Maria delle Grazie and its interior is a major highlight of Milan.
+After all, seeing The Last Supper is just one of the cool things to do in Milan.
+The gorgeous San Maurizio al Monastero Maggiore is just a few blocks down the street from Chiesa Santa Maria delle Grazie and its interior is a major highlight.
 Every square inch of the interior is covered in 16th-century frescoes.
 And entry is FREE!
 Make sure to walk through the little door on the left to see the stunning Hall of Nuns with more frescoes.
 And if you need even more, the courtyard behind the church contains remnants of the Roman-era wall (with a surviving tower) that once surrounded Milan.
 Fantastic!

 Plan Your Trip to Milan

-Accommodation - Milan has plenty of accommodation, but during the summer months in Europe, make sure to book early.
-We recommend searching for great deals at HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites.
+Accommodation - Milan has plenty of accommodation, but during high season from April through October, make sure to book early.
+We recommend searching for great hotel deals in Milan on our favorite hotel booking site hotels.com and agoda.